Group actions with commensurated subsets, wallings and cubings: Commensurating actions of topological groups

 \subsection{The commensurating symmetric group}

 If $X$ is a set, let $\SX(X)$ be the group of its permutations.
-It is endowed with its usual Polish topology, which is a group topology, for which a basis as neighborhoods of the identity is given by pointwise stabilizers of singletons.
+It is endowed with its usual Polish topology, which is a group topology, for which a basis of neighborhoods of the identity is given by point stabilizers.

-Given a topological group $G$ and an abstract $G$-set $X$ (endowed with the discrete topology), it follows from the definitions that the following conditions are equivalent \begin{itemize} \item for every $x\in X$, the stabilizer $G_x$ is open in $G$; \item the structural map $G\times X\to X$ is continuous; \item the structural homomorphism $G\to\SX(X)$ is continuous. \end{itemize} We then say that $X$ is a continuous discrete $G$-set.
+Given a topological group $G$ and an abstract $G$-set $X$ endowed with the discrete topology, it follows from the definitions that the following conditions are equivalent: \begin{itemize} \item for every $x\in X$, the stabilizer $G_x$ is open in $G$; \item the structural map $G\times X\to X$ is continuous; \item the structural homomorphism $G\to\SX(X)$ is continuous. \end{itemize} We then say that $X$ is a continuous discrete $G$-set.